MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab04_Client_Scripting.md

 # Exercise #2: Show and Hide Tabs

-**Objective:** In this exercise, you will create a script that will show and hide the inspections tab based on the permit type Table’s “required inspections” Column value.
+**Objective:** In this exercise, you will create a script that will show and hide the inspections tab based on the permit type table’s “required inspections” column value.

 ## Task #1: Create Function